equip/framework/docs/index.md

 Equip uses [FastRoute](https://github.com/nikic/FastRoute) internally for routing.
 As such, it uses that library's URI pattern syntax; see [its documentation](https://github.com/nikic/FastRoute#defining-routes) for more details.

-The directory maps URIs to the corresponding [action](#actions) that the should be used.
+The directory maps URIs to the corresponding [action](#actions) that should be used.
 This is implemented in the Equip [`Directory`](https://github.com/equip/framework/blob/master/src/Directory.php) class.
 Here is an example of what configuring an instance of it could look like:

 ```php
 use Acme\Action;